jasondavies/tt-isa-documentation/WormholeB0/TensixTile/TensixCoprocessor/ATGETM.md

 ## Functional model

-This instruction will, if neccessary, spend time waiting at the Wait Gate for the mutex to become available:
+This instruction will, if necessary, spend time waiting at the Wait Gate for the mutex to become available:

 ```c
 if (Index == 1 || Index > 7) {